jokergoo/circlize_book/book/13-chord-diagram-simple.md

 When the input is a matrix, sometimes you don't need to generate the whole color matrix.
-You can just provide colors which correspond to rows or columns so that links from a same row/column will have the same color (Figure \ref{fig:chord-diagram-color} D, E).
+You can just provide colors which correspond to rows or columns so that links from a same row/column will have the same color (Figure \@ref(fig:chord-diagram-color-row-col)).
 Here note values of colors can be set as numbers, color names or hex code, same as in the base R graphics.